Our Development Plan

 The Event Space

+Our private, community clubhouse will provide a welcome space for residents’ gatherings, family reunions, and picnics.
+This is not a public clubhouse.
+After sale of the first 3 lots, road paving, trail construction, tree planting and barn are complete, construction will begin on this exciting space for group recreation, private gatherings, and educational events.
 The private clubhouse will comply with all health department standards for commercial kitchen construction and will require Serve Safe Certification for any group meals or catered events.
 This building will meet and exceed all local fire codes for occupancy number voted on at future date by members.
 Adding solar to our public spaces is important to us, as well as adequate battery backup to provide consistent power during outages.

 The Agricultural/Horticultural Space